pcarioufr/box/README.md

 Update the [`.env`](.env) file to pass environment variables to `The Box`.

+## Bring your own scripts

+Scripts are deployed in the `/opt/box` read-only folder in the virtual machine.

+The scripts folder defaults to `./scripts`.
+Update the [`box.sh`](box.sh) file and its `SCRIPTS` environment variable to point to another scripts folder to be mounted in the virtual machine.
+If you do so, you may want to change the `/opt/box/main.sh` entrypoint in [`box.sh`](box.sh).

 ## External Data

-You can mount a read-only folder to access external data from within the virtual machine.
+External data is deployed in the `/data` folder in the virtual machine.

 It defaults to `./data`.
 Update the [`box.sh`](box.sh) file and its `DATA` environment variable to point to another data folder to be mounted in the virtual machine.

 ## Home folder